gavinmgrant/soundlyinvest-api/README.md

 # SoundlyInvest API

-This is a project using a PostgreSQL database and Express server for the SoundlyInvest app.
+This is a project using a PostgreSQL database and Express server for the SoundlyInvest, a rental property calculator app.
 In three steps, you get a detailed investment report displaying key investment metrics, such as gross rent multiplier, cap rate, net operating income, and cash flow.

 ## SoundlyInvest Client